sicXnull/2miners-metrics/README.md

 docker build -t 2miners-metrics:latest .
 ```

-- Run it while listening on port 9877:
+- Run it while listening on port 9877,9977, 80 (80 is optional, if you wish to see price converter json):

 ```sh
 docker run -d -p 9877:9877 -p 9977:9977 -p 8800:80 --name 2miners-metrics --restart=always 2miners-metrics:latest